sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

     ![](./images/atp-admin-sql-developer.png " ")

-7. With the ADMIN username in ATP Database Actions, create a credential to copy your ADW wallet from Object Storage to the DATA\_PUMP\_DIR, which will be used later.
+7. With the ADMIN username in ATP Database Actions, create a credential to copy your ADW wallet from Object Storage to the DATA\_PUMP\_DIR, which will use later.
 Specify the credentials:

     - Username: The username will be the OCI Username you noted earlier (which is not the same as your database username).
     - Password: The password will be the OCI Object Store Auth Token you just generated.